LLazyEmail/documentation/docs/Project Diagram/packages.md

 Inside **state** folder we creating a **state object** and connect tracking of errors and warnings.

+stateInit was keeped @ [markup-generator](https://github.com/LLazyEmail/markup-generator) previously

 ## [write](https://github.com/LLazyEmail/markdown-to-email/tree/main/src/domain/write)

 Both versions of _write_ are used in our work. one version is used in MTE.
-Second version from a separate repository is used in my Jest tests in our template (3 times).
+Second version from a [separate repository aka markup-generator](https://github.com/LLazyEmail/markup-generator) is used in my Jest tests in our template (3 times).

+I want to release a new version of markup-generator module, to move some functionality away from templates into it.

 ## [objectBuilder.js](https://github.com/LLazyEmail/markdown-to-email/blob/main/src/domain/objectBuilder.js)